Home

 Mr. Dan Rickter

-Dan Rickter is an agricultural technologist and former military logistical engineer dedicated to advancing sustainable food systems through precision and innovation.
-With a background in operational planning and systems integration, he bridges defense engineering principles with agricultural technology to improve efficiency
+AgTechnologist Dan Rickter is an agricultural technologist and former military logistical engineer dedicated to advancing sustainable food systems within the agricultural community through precision and innovation.
+With a background in operational planning and systems integration, he bridges defense engineering principles with agricultura

 Copyright © 2025 VMAC - All Rights Reserved.